-Historians aren’t exactly sure when Lunar New Year first began being celebrated, but it’s believed that the holiday first began sometime during the Song Dynasty (960–1279 C.E.), when sacrifices were held to honor gods and ancestors.
+Historians aren’t exactly sure when Lunar New Year first began being celebrated, but it’s believed that the holiday was first celebrated sometime during the Shang Dynasty (960–1279 C.E.), when sacrifices were held to honor gods and ancestors.
 Over the centuries, the custom has evolved to become what it is today.

 The Lunar New Year origin legend

-When Nian arrived at midnight, he became frightened upon seeing the houses and buildings that were plastered with red.
+When Nian arrived at midnight, he saw the houses and buildings plastered with red and was frightened.
 Then the beggar, wearing red clothing, leaped out from his hiding place and began setting off firecrackers; Nian quickly ran away in terror.
 Realizing that Nian was afraid of the color red and of loud noises, the villagers began lighting firecrackers and dressing in red each year to ward away the monster—a custom that soon spread across the country.

-This year, festivities will begin on January 22 and end on February 5.
-Lunar New Year is typically celebrated for about 15 or 16 days, but the exact dates vary each year as they’re determined by the lunisolar Chinese calendar.
+This year, festivities will begin on February 10 and end on February 24.
+Lunar New Year is typically celebrated for about two weeks, but the exact dates vary each year as they’re determined by the lunisolar Chinese calendar.
 Typically, it’s observed on the second new moon following the winter solstice—the festival is supposed to signify the end of winter and the beginning of spring and all the new life that will soon blossom.

-Lunar New Year also corresponds to a new cycle in Chinese astrology, and 2023 will be the year of the water rabbit.
+Lunar New Year also corresponds to a new cycle in Chinese astrology, and 2024 will be the year of the wood dragon.
 There are 12 signs in the Chinese zodiac (represented by animals: the pig, ox, dog, rat, rooster, tiger, monkey, rabbit, goat, dragon, horse, and snake), as well as five different elemental attributes (water, earth, wood, metal, and fire).
 But unlike the Western zodiac, each cycle in Chinese astrology spans a year—rather than a month—and is characterized by both an animal sign and an element.
-For example, 2022 was the year of the wood tiger, which symbolizes resilience and strength.
-In 2023, the year of the water rabbit, it’s projected that the months to come will be hopeful and peaceful.
+For example, 2023 was the year of the water rabbit, which symbolizes hope and peace.
+In 2024, the year of the wood dragon, it’s projected that the months to come will bring about good health, fortune, and inner strength.

 How is Lunar New Year celebrated?

 The Lunar New Year serves as a time for people to gather with families and to celebrate—big—usually by having huge feasts with symbolic dishes.
-This annual movement of people traveling from their places of work (often in cities) to their hometowns is so significant in China that it has a name—chun yun (the spring movement)—and is often called the world’s largest migration.
+This annual movement of people traveling from their places of work (often in cities) to their hometowns is so significant in China that it has a name in Mandarin Chinese—chun yun (the spring movement)—and is often called the world’s largest migration.

 Some dishes that you might see gracing the Lunar New Year table include: